hugofragata/emojify-commits/README.md

 ## 🤔 How do I make my commits full of emojis?

 Since it is a git hook you have to add it to a specific repo.
+Make sure you have Python 3+.
 Open a terminal, change directory to your local repository, and run this command:

 ```sh